 Police arrest outspoken paralegal, charge him with witness tampering

 Apr.
-6—A paralegal working on the defense of an alleged Manchester drug dealer's girlfriend was arrested by Manchester police Wednesday and charged with witness tampering in the high-stakes drug trafficking case.
+7—A paralegal working on the defense of an alleged Manchester drug dealer's girlfriend was arrested by Manchester police Wednesday and charged with witness tampering in the high-stakes drug trafficking case.

 Zoe Murphy, who was the subject of a news profile last month in the Union Leader, said the state is trying to deny her ability to mount a defense.